-Here are a few ideas for how child care practitioners and families can, together and separately, encourage strong cultural identity in Aboriginal children
+Here are a few ideas for how child care practitioners and families can, together and separately, encourage strong cultural identity in Indigenous children

-Over the years, CCCF has partnered with many Aboriginal organizations to produce high quality resources for Aboriginal practitioners.
+Over the years, CCCF has partnered with many Indigenous organizations to produce high quality resources for Indigenous practitioners.

-The following resource sheets were developed with Aboriginal Children’s Circle of Early Learning and are available for download in English, French and Inuktitut.
+The following resource sheets were developed with Indigenous Children’s Circle of Early Learning and are available for download in English, French and Inuktitut.

 1. Promoting Indigenous Languages in Early Learning and Child Care